opensource25/SongBeamer-lyric-auto-clicker/README.md

-This is a script to automatically right lyric slide for songs in SongBeamer.
+This is a script to automatically present right lyric slide for songs in SongBeamer.